Family Owned Orchard

 The orchard expanded in 1978 beyond its boundaries in Belgium, when the family purchased the farm on Highway 57 in Fredonia, Wisconsin.
 Approximately 20 additional acres of apples were planted shortly after the purchase of the Fredonia farm.
 In the meantime, the original apple trees planted by Schroeder were aging and the process of replacement plantings of the large, older trees with dwarf trees began.
 The last original trees were removed in 2014, closing an era of the large apple tree.
 Dwarf trees were just a stepping stone in apple tree development.
 Modernization and new methods once again began to take hold.
 In 2011, Appleland started using a trellis system for new plantings.
 Using a different tree rootstock, pruning and training processes, the trees are trellised similar to grapevines.
 This new method provides a better quality apple and higher yield per acre.
 The orchard at present includes 15+ apple varieties, 3 varieties of pears, plums, pumpkins and squash.

-In 2009 the Appleland Farm Market on Highway 57 was opened.
-Prior to this, the roadside market resided at the family’s homestead at the orchard property location in Belgium, Wisconsin.
-Kaye Espantman greeted customers for 42 years in the Sales Room, from 1967 to that location’s closing in 2008.
-She was a one-person operation for the majority of the time during those years.
+Appleland Farm Market located on Highway 57 in Fredonia, Wisconsin, opened its doors in 2009 with a vision of old-fashioned family fun.
+The roadside market previously resided at the family’s homestead at the orchard property location in Belgium, Wisconsin.
+Kaye greeted customers for 42 years in the Sales Room, from 1967 until that location’s closing in 2008.
+Kaye was a one-person operation for the majority of the time during those years.
 The Sales Room consisted of a small open hallway where apples were displayed with three walk-in coolers.